microsoft/Hack-Together-Fabric-AI/AI_access.md

 8. **Once you receive a message you know you are ready to hack!**
 ![Screenshot of proxy playground where the AI has responded with a message that says "Hello!
 How can I assist you today?".](images/proxy6.png "When you receive a response you are ready to hack!")

+***If you get an error** when trying out the chat feature try refreshing and if that fails, hard refreshing (CTRL + SHIFT + R) your browser.
+If it doesn't work after a few times take a screen shot of the error and leave us a a message in the [GitHub Issues](https://aka.ms/fabric-hack24-issues).*

 ## Get Hacking
 ### Using the Endpoint and Key
 To get hacking with AI this event you'll need both the endpoint and key to put into your own code creations!